-The International Cartographic Association (ICA) Commission on Sensor-driven Mapping (2015-2019) continues main activities carried out by previous Commission on Mapping from Remote Sensor Imagery (2011-2015) with modified terms of reference.
-The Commission obtained an official approval of the 16th General Assembly of the ICA held in Rio de Janeiro in August 2015.
+The International Cartographic Association (ICA) Commission on Sensor-driven Mapping (2019-2023) continues main activities carried out by previous Commission (2015-2019) with a few modified terms of reference.
+The Commission obtained an official approval of the 18th General Assembly of the ICA held in Tokyo, Japan in July 2019.

 With rapid advances in sensor technologies, various types of geospatial data nowadays can be collected in innovative ways by imaging and ranging sensors (e.g., digital cameras, multi- and hyper-spectral scanners, synthetic aperture radars, laser scanners) onboard satellites, aircrafts, unmanned aerial vehicles, boats, trains, vans and cars) as well as by backpack and handheld sensors.
 Both geometric and semantic information derived from such sensor datasets can be used for informed decision making and contribution to solving real world problems.
 However, how to accurately and reliably extract information from the sensor datasets remains a very changing topic in cartography and other geoinformation communities.
 The establishment of this Commission within the ICA attempts to promote collaboration in sensor-derived mapping technologies

-The ICA Commission website is hosted by the Mobile Mapping Lab at the University of Waterloo, Canada.
+The ICA Commission website is hosted by the Geospatial Intelligence and Mapping (GIM) Lab at the University of Waterloo.